lazerwalker/tinsel/README.md

 As with everything else, separate this by two newlines.

 ```
-alice: Why was Cinderalla so bad at soccer?
+alice: Why was Cinderella so bad at soccer?

 pause: 2